spiral/docs/components/views.md

 Due most of existed templating engines converts internal format into plan php files almost all of them can be mounted as compilers.

 > Compiler must handle caching and cache validations by itself, hovewer i recommend for you read about view cache dependecies below.
+Compiler class does not have any access to view variables.

 ### View Renderer
 Second engine class declared under index 'view' must accept instance of engine compiler and render `compiledFilename()`.
 In cases when you want your view class work with compilers you have to implement `CompilerAwareInterface` which has pre-defined set of arguments for it's constructor: